 The site was identified as suitable land for the Southern Myotis (bat) and the Grey-headed Flying Fox.
 Minimal fauna habitat was identified.
+As Alphitonia (2018) indicated that the works are not likely to significantly impact these threatened species, an indicative map of the threatened species is not considered necessary.

 No hollow bearing trees, or substantial fauna habitat in the form of coarse woody debris were identified.